FirebaseExtended/firebase-queue/docs/guide.md

 Queue workers can take an optional options object to specify:
   - `specId` - specifies the spec type for this worker.
 This is important when creating multiple specs.
 Defaults to `null` which uses the default spec.
-  - `numWorkers` - specifies the number of workers to run simultaneously for this node.js thread.
-Defaults to 1 worker.
+  - `numWorkers` - specifies the number of initial workers to run simultaneously for this node.js thread.
+Defaults to 1 worker, and can be updated once the queue has been initialized (see the [Dynamic Worker Count](#dynamic-worker-count) section).
   - `sanitize` - specifies whether the `data` object passed to the processing function is sanitized of internal keys reserved for use by the queue.
 Defaults to `true`.
   - `suppressStack` - specifies whether the queue will suppress error stack traces from being placed in the `_error_details` of the task if it's rejected with an Error.